 The course will encourage you to explore the answers to all of these questions and many more.
 It combines excerpts and ‘virtual walk around’ views of the 3D digital model with timelines, animations and 360-degree panoramic images.
 Moving seamlessly between the digital model and real-life film footage of contemporary Rome, Matthew brings the ancient city to life as never before.

 By the end of the course, you will:

 - be familiar with the topography, architecture, and political and social history of ancient Rome;

 - understand how experts study these topics and what they use as source material to gain an accurate insight into the past;

 - and better understand and interpret the archaeological ruins that you might encounter, for example, on holiday in Rome.

 Learn with a Roman history expert from the University of Reading Throughout the course, you will learn with Dr Matthew Nicholls, a recognised expert on ancient Rome.
-Matthew has extensive broadcast and public speaking experience on Roman history, and directs a specialist Masters degree on the ancient city in the Department of Classics at the University of Reading.
+Matthew has extensive broadcast and public speaking experience on Roman history and directs a specialist Masters degree in the ancient city in the Department of Classics at the University of Reading.

 What topics will you cover?